This question gives me flashbacks to my childhood and my parents urging me to eat things that didn’t taste good to me because they were “good” for me.

-Conclusion: How to Deal with Exogenous Ketones
+The Takeaway: How to Deal with Exogenous Ketones

-Check our Expectations Beforehand
+Check Your Expectations Beforehand

-Remember the Purpose
+Remember their Purpose

-We are drinking exogenous ketones, not for the taste and decadent flavor, but for the benefits of raising our ketone levels.
 This includes fat-burning, mental focus, energy for performance, transitioning into ketosis, and overall feelings of well-being.
 The fact is that noticing ketones don’t taste great is a good sign.
 This indicates the product has high levels of the BHB exogenous ketones we want.

-Ramp Up – Start with a ¼ scoop, heavily diluted, and ramp up from there
+Ramp Up: Start with a ¼ scoop, heavily diluted, and ramp up from there

-Buyer Beware – Don’t fall for ketone products that don’t contain real ketone bodies
+Buyer Beware: Don’t fall for ketone products that don’t contain real ketone bodies

 Perfect Keto’s mission is to make ketosis accessible to as many people as possible.
 We do this through sharing ketogenic research, writing articles, creating recipes and guides, and also by developing exogenous ketones with the best possible taste while still prioritizing a completely clean product with maximum efficacy, above all else.